IngPatricia/IngPatricia/README.md

 ## Hi there 👋

-I am Patricia - a software engineering student! 👩‍💻
+I am Patricia - a recent Software Engineering Grad! 👩‍💻

-- 🔭 I’m currently working on my academic projects as I am heading towards the end of my degree 🥳 🐣
+- 🔭 I’m currently working on earning my first AWS certification, and a few projects. 🥳 🐣

-- 🌱 Outside my university learning, I enjoy taking courses on Udemy, reading blogs or following online tutorials - I am a continuous learner.

-- ⚡ Fun fact: I am also a good painter - well that's is what I think :p
+- 🌱 Outside computer I enjoy going networking and meeting others in the field.

 <!--
 **IngPatricia/IngPatricia** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.